If you would like to have funds sent to us in memory of a loved one, please use one of the following options:

 Alyssa Krystine Landrith became an angel on November 6, 2015.
 She passed in her Clarion home suddenly but peacefully with her mother and her dog, Ted, by her side.
 She was 18 years old.

-Alyssa is preceeded in death by her grandmother, Kristin Stroupe, of Clarion.
+Alyssa is preceded in death by her grandmother, Kristin Stroupe, of Clarion.

 Alyssa is the daughter of Lori R. Landrith, of Clarion, and James M. Landrith, of Albuquerque, NM.
-She was born July 6, 1997 in Rio Rancho, NM.
-She had been a student of Clarion-Limestone Elementary and High school, and later PA Cyber school.
+She was born on July 6, 1997, in Rio Rancho, NM.
+She had been a student of Clarion-Limestone Elementary and High school, and later PA Cyberschool.

-Alyssa has been cremated, and private service will be held at a later date.
+Alyssa has been cremated, and a private service will be held at a later date.
 The Robert V. Burns Funeral Home has taken care of arrangements.
-In leiu of flowers, donations will be accepted to help with the funeral home expenses, and medical bills that have been mounting.
+In lieu of flowers, donations will be accepted to help with the funeral home expenses and medical bills that have been mounting.
 They can be arranged through the Robert V. Burns Funeral Home or via www.gofundme.com under Alyssa Landrith’s name.

 Please take the time to think of Aly often, and know that the energy that drove her is now part of all of us.
 Her blue eyes looking down at us, now no longer in pain.
 Now no longer suffering.